ZenithMeetsNadir/soarlang/README.md

 # Soar

 Soar is supposed to be a pseudo coding language directed towards operating with audio files.
-You can think of it as a simple audio composition environment entirely lacking all of the UI stuff.
+You can think of it as a simple audio composition environment entirely lacking all of the GUI stuff.
 So it is up to your fingers and keyboard as opposed to drag-and-dropping chunky audio rectangles.

 Its syntax and use case is vague (I have been keeping that in my head) and so is its future at this point.

-## Interpreter
+## Compilation process

-A simple command line interpreter is the core of this project.
-Actually, the project is mainly dedicated to building the interpreter.
-I mean, figuring out the syntax is fun, but completely useless without a tool to handle it.
+The compilation process takes multiple steps.
+First, high level language code is fed to compiler (yet to be developed) that translates it to primitive assembly-like language.
+This language (referred to as `Soar IR`), consisting mainly of imperative instructions, is then a lot easier to interpret.

 ### Release

+As of the latest release, only the interpreter (`1.4.0`) is available.
+To interpret a soar IR file, use the `melodify` command followed by its absolute path.

-There has not been any major release version yet.
-However, for those wanting to poke at it, feel free to build it on your own with Zig.
+For those wanting to poke at it, feel free to build it on your own with Zig, as well as check out branch `develop` for the current state of this project.

 ## Why?